Inkshaded/digital-media-archiving-system/Patterns.md

 ### Decorator - Structural - Attach new behaviors to objects by placing them in wrapper objects that contain the behaviors
 ----
+No behavior extensions are being made using Decorators

 ### Command - Behavioral - Turns a request into a standalone object that contains all information about the request
 ----
+No Command objects are being used

 ### Mediator - Behavioral - Reduces chaotic dependencies between objects (Handlers are an example of this)
 ----